-This blog started off as a learning exercise for my PhD in cultural policy at the University of Western Sydney’s Institute for Culture and Society.
+This blog started off as a learning exercise for my PhD in cultural policy at Western Sydney University’s Institute for Culture and Society.
 I’ve gradually expanded it to give a wider focus on the fields of cultural policy, cultural economics, cultural studies, the sociology of the arts, aesthetics, media studies and the philosophy of art.

 I’m aiming to post on a variety of topics, drawing from both the specialist academic literature, journals of letters and review, the popular media and my own writing and research.

 I welcome comments!
 Please feel free to get involved, to debate, engage and discuss.

 About Ben Eltham: I’m a writer, journalist, researcher and creative producer from Melbourne, Australia.
-I have recently completed my PhD in cultural policy at the University of Western Sydney’s Institute for Culture and Society.
+I have recently completed my PhD in cultural policy at Western Sydney University’s Institute for Culture and Society.
 Throughout my 20s and 30s I worked as a freelance arts journalist and critic, as well as a producer and festival director at a series of experimental and fringe arts festivals in Newcastle, Brisbane and Melbourne.
 I am currently a Fellow of the Centre for Policy Development and I am a Lecturer at Deakin University’s School of Communication and Creative Arts.